How to Scrape Google Trends Data Using Python

 playwright install

-If you don’t want to install all the browsers you just use this command to install chromium browser only.
+If you don’t want to install all the browsers, you just use this command to install the Chromium browser only.

 playwright install chromium